BacPrep: Lessons from Deploying an LLM-Based Bacalaureat Assessment Platform: Platform Design and Methodology

 \subsection{Ongoing Data Collection}

-The priority remains building a robust dataset. \textbf{The primary data collected are student solutions, paired with the corresponding question and official grading scheme.} The experimental feedback generated live by Gemini 2.0 Flash is also logged as metadata associated with each submission instance, but the core research asset is the corpus of student work.
-Controlled outreach encourages participation, with informed consent stressing the experimental nature of the live feedback, the research goals focused on solution collection, and data anonymization.
+The platform has collected over 100 student solutions across Computer Science and Romanian Language exams, each paired with the corresponding question and official grading scheme.
+LLM-generated feedback is logged as metadata alongside each submission.
+Participation is encouraged through controlled outreach, with informed consent covering the experimental nature of the feedback, research goals, and data anonymization.